weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 ## Context

-The current directory structure introduces a new term "target", doesn't support environment customizations, doesn't provide a solution for application versions, and creates a tight coupling between applications (apps) and clusters.
-We require a new layout in order to addess these items.
+The current directory structure introduces new terminology - "target", doesn't support environment customizations, doesn't provide a solution for application versions, and creates a tight coupling between applications (apps) and clusters.
+We require a new layout to address these items.

-We thought an FAQ would be useful in describing the context for these changes.
+We thought an FAQ would be helpful for describing .

 ### Glossary
 * **Appplication** a collection of kubernetes manifests.
-Stored in .weave-gitops/apps/&lt;app name&gt;
+Stored in .weave-gitops/apps/&lt;app name&gt;.
-* **CAPI Cluster** a kubernetes cluster.
-CAPI provider is either installed as a profile or added directly via `clusterctl`.
-The template needed to create a CAPI cluster is stored in .weave-gitops/apps/capi.
-The rended template for a cluster is also stored in .weave-gitops/apps/capi/&lt;cluster name&gt;.yaml
+* **CAPI Cluster** a kubernetes cluster with lifecycle management controlled via Cluster API (CAPI).
+The CAPI provider is either installed as a profile or added directly via `clusterctl`.
+The templates for creating CAPI clusters are stored in .weave-gitops/apps/capi.
+The rendered template for a cluster is stored in .weave-gitops/apps/capi/&lt;cluster name&gt;.yaml
 * **Cluster** a kubernetes cluster.
 Stored in .weave-gitops/clusters/&lt;cluster name&gt;.
 CAPI clusters will add a random suffix to the cluster-name.
 For example, `my-dev-cluster-54d5e8`
 * **Environment** a configuration of an application that can be applied to one or more clusters.
 Stored in .weave-gitops/apps/&lt;app name&gt;/env
 * **GOAT** GitOps AuTomation
 * **GORT** GitOps RunTime
-* **Profile** a software package and stored in  .weave-gitops/profiles/&lt;profile name&gt;.
-Profiles can have versions and environments.
-Both following the same pattern as apps.
-These are comprised of one or more of the following.
+* **Profile** a software package that is stored in  .weave-gitops/profiles/&lt;profile name&gt;.
+Profiles can have versions and environments which follow the same pattern as apps.
+Profiles are comprised of one or more of the following:
     * kubernetes manifests
     * helm charts
     * other profiles.
-* **Version** an app or profile may append `@senmer` to the name in order to indicate a new version.
-Note the use of versions is optional.
+* **Version** an app or profile may append `@semver` to the name in order to indicate a new version.
+Note: the use of versions is optional.

 ### FAQ
 **Q. I have a few manifests, what's the easiest way to deploy them?**